oldu73/doc/docs/javascript/training/16-project-blog/aws-03-list-item.md

 1. Log on to `AWS Lambda console`
 2. `Create function - Author from scratch` provide a name, choose runtime `Node.js 16.x`, architecture `x86_64` then click on `Create function`

-JS code (paste in index.js) of the function to create item:
+JS code (paste in index.js) of the function to list item:

 ```js
 const AWS = require("aws-sdk");